fimmind/vim-hs-type/README.md

 stack exec --package hdevtools --no-ghc-package-path hdevtools
 ```

-Otherwise you have to install [hdevtools].
+Otherwise you have to install [hdevtools] globally.

 You can do it via [stack] from Stackage:
 ```shell